 12. Compression Socks: L-Lweik

-These socks have the lowly pressure score on this list, which makes them resourceful enough for athletes, travelers, and child women.
+These socks have the lowest pressure score on this list, which makes them resourceful enough for athletes, travelers, and child women.
 Nurses who work long 12-hour shifts will feel affection for the cushioned heel.

 13. Compression Socks

-An additional, one of our favorites, not any other than the SB SOX Premium Compression Socks.
+An additional one is one of our favorites, not any other than the SB SOX Premium Compression Socks.
+Once more, these are just another high-quality Spandex for medical work.
+Spandex is for anyone who needs compression socks for their reputation.

 14. Compression Socks: Nurse Mates